 Smaller Weddings – is it possible?

-Determining your numbers for your Wedding can be minefield of politics of family and friends.
+Weddings can be minefield of politics, especially when trying to work out who to invite.
 But don’t just keep adding names to the list, there are many great reasons to have a smaller wedding.

 You will hear many couples exclaim after their wedding day that they just didn’t have time to get around and talk to everyone.
 Or they spent their entire reception having two or three words with each person and no time for them to eat, drink, dance or enjoy themselves.